hasundue/kvtool/README.md

-  create  <title>       - Create a namespace rename  <src> <dest>  - Rename a namespace copy    <src> <dest>  - Copy a namespace
+  create  <title>       - Create a namespace rename  <src> <dest>  - Rename a namespace copy    <src> <dest>  - Copy a namespace clear   <title>       - Delete all key-value pairs in a namespace
 ```

 ## Acknowledgement